 Context

-Rendering strategy affects perceived performance earlier than most local UI optimizations do.
+Rendering model affects perceived performance earlier than most local UI optimizations do.

-Rendering strategy defines where the first useful pixel appears: on the server, at the edge, or only after the client runtime finishes loading.
-That means SPA, SSR, and hybrid modes are really discussions about latency budgets, SEO, and platform operating cost.
+Rendering model defines where the first useful screen appears: on the server, through a CDN, at the edge, or only after client code has loaded.
+That means SPA, SSR, SSG, and islands architecture are really a conversation about latency, SEO, platform cost, and operating complexity.

 The right question is not “which mode is best”, but “which route classes justify which trade-offs”.